-In 2021 many people enjoyed excavating on a Roman villa site and discovering a lost Medieval manor in the Cotswolds (more details wil be published here soon).
+In 2022 many people enjoyed excavating on two eaxciting Roman sites ( a possible early port/depot and a new pottery kiln) and discovering a lost Medieval manor in the Cotswolds (more details wil be published here soon).
 Thank you to all who participated in the digs and contributed in so many ways.
-We have already conducted 2 successful digs in 2022 and have more to come this summer
+We are currently planning the 2023 digs and details will be published soon.

 EXCAVATION AT ASHTON COURT, BRISTOL JUNE/JULY 2019

 In June/July 2019 we conducted an excavation on the front lawn of Ashton Court, Bristol.
 Parch marks and geophysics suggested that a series of buildings were located under the front lawn.
 Whilst looking for the wing of the mansion that was demolished in the late 18th century, and referred to as the stables, we uncovered what may be an unknown building with a cellar.
 Standing masonry of over 1m and a well-laid stone floor suggests a building of at least 17th century in date.
 We worked with the Historic England Heritage Schools programme to welcome 6 schools from Bristol and Weston-Super-Mare on site.
 They worked on the archaeology and conducted activities in the mansion with Artspace Lifespace to engage with the heritage of the site.
 We also welcomed the first Bristol museum Introduction to Archaeology course and the Bristol and Bath Young Archaeologists Club.

 In April 2019 Archesocan re-excavated a previously dug hole in the floor of the Ancient Ram Inn, Wotton-under-Edge.
 The results can be seen in the video link below courtesy of The Wotton Times. https://www.facebook.com/wottontimes